Noriller/manual-calculation/README.md

   // If this is set to false, the result will not be formatted.
   useHumanReadableNumbers: false; // default: false
   // This is the number of digits after the decimal point.
+  // This applies only for the division operation.
   divisionDigits: 10; // default: 10
 });
 ```